awsdocs/aws-directory-service-admin-guide/doc_source/dhcp_options_set.md

 **Name**
 An optional tag for the options set\.
 **Domain name**
-The fully\-qualified name of your directory, such as `corp.example.com`\.
+The fully qualified name of your directory, such as `corp.example.com`\.
 **Domain name servers**
 The IP addresses of your AWS\-provided directory's DNS servers\.
 You can find these addresses by going to the [AWS Directory Service console](https://console.aws.amazon.com/directoryservicev2/) navigation pane, selecting **Directories** and then choosing the correct directory ID\.